Currently unavailable: for regular students

-Hi there, my name is Elli and I am currently in my third year of medical studies at Newcastle Uni.
+Hi there, my name is Elli and I am currently in my final year of medical studies at Newcastle Uni.
 I remember very clearly the struggle and heartache that comes with applying to medicine and hope to be able to guide others through this difficult time.

 I have very recently been through the same system and the same exams that many of you are now going through, so trust me when I say I know how you feel!
 This includes preparing for and taking the UKCAT.